 2.5 Taking Care of Everyone

 Like acceptability, inclusiveness is unquantifiable.
-It is greater if more people find governance at least tolerable and it increases with cohesiveness, defined as people’s sense of belonging to the society they live in.
+It is greater if more people find governance at least tolerable and it increases with cohesiveness, defined as people’s sense of belonging to and being supported by the society they live in.

 Back